logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 ##### Issue: Exceeded max limit of restored accounts

-Cold search works with your archived accounts and has similar limitations.
-To re-ingest Cold search logs, you must have at least 1 available slot in your restored accounts.
+Cold search works with your cold storage archived accounts and has similar limitations.
+To re-ingest Cold search logs, you must have at least 1 available account in your restored accounts.
+Note that you can restore up to 5 accounts at a time.

 ###### Suggested remedy
 {:.no_toc}

-Ensure you have at least 1 available slot in your restored account.
-Navigate to [Data Hub > Archive and restore > Restored account](https://app.logz.io/#/dashboard/tools/archive-and-restore) to review if you've exceeded your limit.
+Ensure you have at least 1 available account to which you can restore the data.
+To check how many accounts you use, navigate to [Data Hub > Archive and restore > Restored account](https://app.logz.io/#/dashboard/tools/archive-and-restore) to review if you've exceeded your limit.

-If you have exceeded your restored accounts limit, you'll need to delete at least one account to use Cold search.
+If you have exceeded your restored accounts limit, you can delete one or more accounts to use Cold search.

 If you wish to upgrade your existing quota, you can contact [Logz.io's support team](mailto:help@logz.io).

-##### Issue: Missing permissions

-Can't fetch raw logs due to missing permissions.

-###### Suggested remedy
-{:.no_toc}

-Ensure you've set up the proper permissions for [AWS S3 bucket and storage class data](/user-guide/archive-and-restore/set-s3-permissions.html), and for [Cold search](/user-guide/logs/cold-search.html#cold-search-permissions).

-##### Issue: Storage class not supported

-Re-ingesting logs process failed due to an unsupported object storage class.
-This can happen if the object/file is of the Glacier storage class.

-###### Suggested remedy
-{:.no_toc}

-Buckets set to cold storage (S3 Glacier and S3 Glacier Deep Archive storage classes) cannot be restored from, as the files within them are not available for real-time access.
-Learn more about [Amazon S3 Storage classes](https://aws.amazon.com/s3/storage-classes/), [storage classes in general and how to transition your S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html).

 ##### Issue: Limit exceeded